Foreclosure Filings Ease Nationwide in November 2024 Amid Seasonal Influences

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of West Virginia to supplement state, tribal and local recovery efforts in areas affected by severe storms, flooding, landslides and mudslides from August 28-30, 2023.
+FEMA has issued a Major Disaster Declaration for the state of West Virgnia to supplement state, tribal, and local recovery efforts in areas affected by Post-tropical Storm Helene from September 25-28, 2024.
 The following counties have been approved for assistance:

 Individual Assistance: